 The honors program in musicology/ethnomusicology affords superior students the opportunity to pursue more intensive work within the field of musicology or ethnomusicology, culminating in the preparation of a senior honors thesis.
 Minimum requirements for admission to the program are a 3.0 GPA overall, 3.3 in musicology and ethnomusicology courses, and departmental approval of a formal honors thesis prospectus, which must take place prior to registration for Senior Honors Thesis MUSL 4998 in spring of the junior year or fall of the senior year.

-Students accepted into the program must take a total of 9 credit hours: MUSL 4998-4999, Senior Honors Thesis (6 hours) and one course chosen from MUSL 3150, 3220-3240, 3160, 2610, or 3890 (3 hours).
+Students accepted into the program must take a total of 9 credit hours: MUSL 4998-4999, Senior Honors Thesis (6 hours) and one course beyond the MUSL core chosen from MUSL 3150, 3220-3240, 3160, 2610, or 3890 (3 hours).
 Successful completion of the honors program requires an oral defense of the honors thesis before a faculty committee.
 This defense occurs at the end of the second semester of thesis enrollment.
 Those enrolled in the program who successfully complete its requirements with distinction may graduate with Honors or Highest Honors in musicology and ethnomusicology.

-o successfully complete its requirements with distinction may graduate with Ho in music cology and ethnomusicology.
-Departmental approval of Prospectus and admission to the program MUSL seminar (chosen from MUSL 3150, 3220-3240, 2610, 3160, or 3890) Senior Honors Thesis, MUSL 4998-4999 Successful oral defense of the honors thesis before a faculty committee
+Departmental approval of Prospectus and admission to the program One course beyond the MUSL core chosen from MUSL 3150, 3220-3240, 2610, 3160, or 3890) Senior Honors Thesis, MUSL 4998-4999 Successful oral defense of the honors thesis before a faculty committee